 Copyright © 2013 Audubon Nature Institute P.O.
 Box 4327 New Orleans, LA 70178 (504) 861-2537 firstname.lastname@example.org

-This summer Audubon welcomed three Toco Toucan chicks that hatched at Audubon Zoo in May 2013.
+Three Toco Toucan chicks hatched at Audubon Zoo in May 2013.
 These chicks continue the successful tradition of the Zoo's toucan breeding program and add a new level of activity for their parents.
 Toco Toucans are part of The Species Survival Plan (SSP) a cooperative population management and conservation program for selected species at North American zoos and aquariums.
 Each SSP manages the breeding of a species to maintain a healthy, self-sustaining captive population, both genetically diverse and demographically stable.

 Audubon Zoo is home to two pairs of Toco Toucans; one set can be seen by the public in the Jaguar Jungle exhibit while the other pair lives off exhibit in a special breeding area.
 This is the third time this pair has successfully raised chicks and we hope there will be more!